connectrpc/conformance/README.md

 > The following will no longer be needed once `connect-web` is public.

-For our NPM tests, we need to pull private packages, `connect-web` and `protobuf-es` from the NPM registry.
+For our NPM tests, we need to pull the private package `connect-web` from the NPM registry.
 This requires you to set a `NPM_TOKEN` env var in the environment you are running the tests from.

 ## Support and Versioning